Join us for the Learning Lounge 2019

 Lounge Talks 2018

-Catch up on some of the talks from this year's event:
+Catch up on some of the talks from last year's event:

 - Robin Scott from Make Real: New realities for the learner experience, how and when to use VR, AR and MR